1. WHAT ARE THE FIRST SCORE® AND COASTAL RISK RAPID ASSESSMENT™ REPORTS?

 #5.
 Consider Flood Control Products

-There are a wide variety of flood control products on the market, today.
-These include removable flood doors or barriers that can be placed across breezeways, doors, garages, etc. Make sure that you thoroughly research any company that you deal with and that they provide warranties on installation, etc. Storm shutters and impact glass have been available for many years and should be considered standard for all properties in the hurricane storm surge zones.
+The wide variety of flood control products on the market includes removable flood doors or barriers that can be placed across breezeways, doors, and garages.
+Make sure that you thoroughly research any company that you deal with and that they provide warranties on installation.
+Storm shutters and impact glass have been available for many years and should be considered standard for all properties in the hurricane storm surge zones.

 #6.
 Opt for a major retrofit

-• Coastal Risk’s FIRST Score® can help you understand how high to raise your home on piers or columns and how that will lower your flood score.
+- Coastal Risk’s FIRST Score® will help you understand how high to raise your home on piers or columns and how that will lower your flood score.

-• Use of exterior coatings – in some cases, applying water-repellent coatings and other sealing materials to your exterior walls and foundation can help to keep out floods, groundwater and tidewater.
+- Exterior coatings such as water-repellent coatings and other sealing materials applied to your exterior walls and foundation can help keep out floods, groundwater and tidewater.

 #7.
 Last-minute measures as waters rise